klnmrn/klnmrn/README.md

 - 👯 I’m looking to collaborate on **data science/AI projects in healthcare and sustainability sectors**

-- 👩🏻‍💻 All of my projects are available at [my GitHub](https://github.com/klnmrn?tab=repositories)
+- 👩🏻‍💻 My projects are available at [my GitHub](https://github.com/klnmrn?tab=repositories)

 - 💬 Ask me about **data science applied to mobility and urban planning!**